 Research your utilities.
-If you're moving into a larger home than you're used to, a home that is newer or older than you're used to, or located in a climate that's hotter or colder than you're used to, ask your real estate professional if he or she can find out what the home's energy bills have typically been.
+If you're moving into a larger home than you're used to, a home that is newer or older than you're used to, or located in a climate that's hotter or colder than you're used to, ask your real estate professional to find out what the home's energy bills have typically been.
 This can help prevent being surprised by a higher utility bill than you're expecting.
 If you're moving into a new community, find out about water costs, as well.

 Know your credit score.
-As soon as you decide to start looking for a home, check your Glossary Term: credit report and Glossary Term: credit score with any of the three major Glossary Term: credit reporting agencies: Experian, TransUnion and Equifax.
-If you find any mistakes that need to be corrected, addressing these issues early will put you in a better position when it’s time to buy.
+As soon as you decide to start looking for a home, check your Glossary Term: credit report and Glossary Term: credit score with any of the three major credit reporting agencies: Experian, TransUnion and Equifax.
+If you find any mistakes that need to be corrected, addressing these issues early will put you in a better position when it’s time to buy a house.

 Find a responsible lender.
 When you choose a lender, pick someone you feel good about working with.
 They should listen to you and put your needs first, and they should be able to explain your home loan options in plain terms.
 It’s a good idea to interview potential lenders to find the one that is best for you.

 Get prequalified for a mortgage before you start shopping.
 Knowing what you can comfortably afford will let you keep your search focused on the homes that are right for you.